MusicOfice/basic_utf8_decoding/README.md

 ## Error messages
 Class can write some errors to stderr.
-This error fall under 4 cathagory +USINGERROR,	// using class wrongly like setOutput(BOTH) +FILEERROR,		// file couldnt found or opened +INTERNALERROR,	// if library itself make a mistake +UNDEFINEDDATA	// data couldnt identified
+This error fall under 4 cathagory
++ USINGERROR	// using class wrongly like setOutput(BOTH)
++ FILEERROR		// file couldnt found or opened
++ INTERNALERROR	// if library itself make a mistake
++ UNDEFINEDDATA	// data couldnt identified

 this errors can be shutdown with using test.errChange(enum1,enum2...) // can be entered any amout of only accept enums written above